dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   <sup>1</sup> iOS 14.3+ is required for camera video streaming in Chrome and Firefox or Apps using webviews.

-  <sup>2</sup> On Edge, due to strict Same-origin policy, you must host the library files on the same domain as your web page.
+  <sup>2</sup> On legacy Edge (v16 ~ v78), due to strict Same-origin policy, you must host the library files on the same domain as your web page.

   <sup>3</sup> Safari 11.2.2 ~ 11.2.6 are not supported.